-- (a) The System Office shall collect data on the outcomes of the performance measures required by G.S.
-115D-31.3 and report annually to the State Board of Community Colleges on each college's outcomes on these performance measures. - (b) Each college shall publish its data on all performance measures annually in its electronic catalog or on the college's public website.
+(a) The System Office shall collect data on the outcomes of the performance measures required by G.S.
+115D-31.3 and report annually to the State Board of measures.

+Community Colleges on each college's outcomes on these performance electronic catalog or on the college's public website.